 Buying or selling a home?
 Piedmont Realty Inc can help.

-These are my nine steps to purchasing a home.
+Here are my nine steps to purchasing a home.

-Step 1 – Get ready to purchase
+Step 1 – Prepare to buy a home

 Step 3 – Start house hunting

-Step 4 – Understand the housing market
+Step 4 – Know the housing market

 Step 5 – Find your dream house

 We'll find your dream home in the Piedmont area, and when we do, I'll precisely develop your purchase offer.
 The offer will be tailored with your needs in mind and the home, including many contingencies.
 A few examples are acquiring financing, completing the inspection, and a clean title.

 When turning in your offer, you'll likely need to submit "earnest money."
 This is a cash deposit given to the home seller to secure the offer to buy the property and is most often put towards the cost of closing.
 If the offer is accepted by the seller, we should close within 30 to 60 days afterward.
 This allows sufficient time for your mortgage financing.